slhck/slhck.github.io/_posts/2017-02-24-vbr-settings.md

     - August 2017 – Clarification on aac encoder, reorder encoders.
 ---

 There are various FFmpeg encoders that support variable bit rate / constant quality encoding (learn more [about rate control modes]({% link _posts/2017-03-01-rate-control.md %}) here).
 This gives you a much better overall quality when file size or average bit rate are not constrained (e.g. in a streaming scenario).
-Variable bit rate is usually achieved by setting `-q:v` (or `-q:a` for audio) instead of `-b:v` (or `-b:a`), which just sets a constant bit rate.
+Variable bit rate is usually achieved by setting `-q:v` (or `-q:a` for audio) instead of `-b:v` (or `-b:a`), which just sets a target bit rate.

 The problem is that every encoder uses a different range of values to set the quality—and they're hard to memorize.
 This is an attempt to summarize the most important ones.